ascii-boxes/boxes/pages/config-syntax.md

 <i>`shape_name`</i> may be one of `nw`, `nnw`, `n`, `nne`, `ne`, `ene`, `e`, `ese`, `se`, `sse`, `s`, `ssw`, `sw`,
 `wsw`, `w`, or `wnw`, corresponding to the [figure shown earlier]({{ site.baseurl }}/config-general.html).
 The `string_list` represents the shape itself, line by line.
 Note that all lines must have equal length.
 Add extra spaces if necessary.
-Not also that double quotes (`"`) which appear as part of a string must be escaped by a preceding backslash, so as not to terminate the string early.
+Note also that double quotes (`"`) which appear as part of a string must be escaped by a preceding backslash, so as not to terminate the string early.
 Consequently, all occurrences of backslashes must also be escaped by adding additional backslashes.
 The recommended process for creating a string is thus: